aichunC/VBA_projects/README.md

 # VBA_projects
-this rep contains excel vba projects I have created
+this rep contains excel vba projects I have created a while ago.
+Any errors, please send me an Issues note.